FOR IMMEDIATE RELEASE

-“This partnership allows us to work with our international partners to find innovative technology solutions for homeland security needs,” said DHS Senior Official Performing the Duties of the Under Secretary for Science and Technology William N. Bryan.
-“We are excited to renew this partnership for the fourth year and to see what technologies can be developed through this program.”
+“This is an important collaboration that enables both the U.S. and our Israeli colleagues to benefit from innovative new technologies that can address our common security needs,” said DHS Senior Official Performing the Duties of the Under Secretary for Science and Technology William N. Bryan.
+“We are excited to renew this partnership for the fifth year and address the toughest challenges facing our missions today.”

 - Advanced first responder technologies

-The deadline for submission of Executive Summaries for the Homeland Security Program is April 3, 2019.
-Projects will be awarded in July 2019.
+The deadline to submit HLS Program executive summaries is August 13, 2020, and final proposals are due September 23, 2020.
+Projects will be awarded in December 2020.
 A full description of submission requirements can be found on the BIRD Foundation website.

-The BIRD Foundation is a unique U.S.-Israeli partnership that accelerates cooperation between U.S. and Israeli companies, academia and other research institutions in a wide range of technology sectors to foster strategic partnerships between companies in both countries for the purpose of joint product development.
-The program funds up to 50 percent of the combined project budget, up to $1 million per project, and works with companies to identify potential strategic partners and facilitate introductions.
+The BIRD Foundation is a unique U.S.-Israeli partnership that accelerates cooperation between U.S. and Israeli companies, academia and other research institutions in a wide range of technology sectors and fosters strategic partnerships between partners in both countries for the benefit of joint research and development.
+The program funds up to 50 percent of the combined project budget, up to $1 million per project, and works with awardees to identify and facilitate introductions to potential strategic partners.

 S&T’s mission is to enable effective, efficient, and secure operations across all homeland security missions by applying scientific, engineering, analytic, and innovative approaches to deliver timely solutions and support departmental acquisitions.
 Created by Congress in 2003, S&T conducts basic and applied research, development, demonstration, testing and evaluation activities relevant to DHS.
 For more information about S&T, visit scitech.dhs.gov.